TreyLathe/note-taker-challenge11/README.md

 -  UI changes to notes to allow for larger windows for note text and better positioning of save and clear buttons
 -  Add functionality to edit existing notes
--  Add functionality to delete existing notes
+-  Add functionality to organize notes by category and/or tags
 -  Add Jest tests for current and future features

 ## TESTS